dat520-2023/info/README.md

 # Course Information

-Course Information for DAT520 Distributed Systems.
+This repository contains the course information for DAT520 Distributed Systems.
-Minor and major changes will be updated here, and will informed on the discord channel for DAT520-2023.
+Minor and major changes will be updated here, and the information will be posted on the discord channel for DAT520-2023.

 ## Quick Links